-9. STOCK OPTION PLANS
+10. STOCK OPTION PLANS

-During 2001, the Company adopted its 2002 Stock Option Plan ("the 2002 Plan").
-The 2002 Plan provides for the granting of up to an additional 7,000,000 stock options to key employees, directors and consultants, of common shares of the Company.
-Under the 2002 Plan, the granting of incentive and non-qualified stock options, exercise prices and terms are determined by the Company's Option Committee, a committee designated to administer the 2002 Plan by the Board of Directors.
+In June 2006 the stockholders approved and the Company adopted its 2006 Stock Option Plan ("the 2006 Plan").
+The 2006 Plan provides for the granting of up to 8,000,000 stock options to key employees, directors and consultants, of common shares of the Company.
+Under the 2006 Plan, the granting of incentive and non-qualified stock options, exercise prices and terms are determined by the Company's Option Committee, a committee designated to administer the 2006 Plan by the Board of Directors.
 For incentive options, the exercise price shall not be less than the fair market value of the Company's common stock on the grant date.
 (In the case of options granted to an employee who owns stock possessing more than 10% of the voting power of all classes of the Company's stock on the date of grant, the option price must not be less than 110% of the fair market value of common stock on the grant date.)
-Options granted are not to exceed terms beyond ten years (five years in the case of an incentive stock option granted to a holder of 10 percent of the Company's common stock)
+Options granted are not to exceed terms beyond ten years (five years in the case of an incentive stock option granted to a holder of 10 percent of the Company's common stock).